Your trusted partner in cosmetic care abroad

 Everything you need to know before your procedure

 Surgery in Thailand is typically self-pay.
-Some international insurance policies may reimburse part of the cost if the procedure is deemed medically necessary.
-Check with your insurer before travelling.
-Your surgeon can provide medical documentation including tissue weights for any claim.
+Some international insurance policies may reimburse part of the cost if the procedure is deemed medically necessary, so check with your insurer before travelling.
+Your surgeon can provide medical documentation, including the recorded tissue weights, to support any claim.

 Nick Peplow